gennady-bars/Github-users-search-with-React-Hooks/README.md

 Github users search using Github API and React Hooks.
 I've used useReducer hook to substitute Redux.

 * You can search users
-* You can open any user's info
+* You can open any user's profile in a separate page
 * You can check all repos of a user